Bonn

 Following World War II Bonn was in the British zone of occupation, and in 1949 became the capital of West Germany.
 The choice of Bonn was made due to the advocacy of Konrad Adenauer, who was from near Cologne.

 The German reunification in 1990 made Berlin the nominal capital of Germany again.
 However, this decision did not necessarily imply that the republic’s political institutions would also move.
 This was only concluded by the Bundestag (Germany’s parliament) on June 20, 1991, after a heated debate.
 While the government and parliament moved, as a compromise, some of the ministries largely remained in Bonn, with only the top officials in Berlin.
-58 kilometres from Bonn you can visit old town Dusseldorf and enjoy its sights and beauties.
+58 kilometers from Bonn you can visit old town Dusseldorf and enjoy its sights and beauties.

 Beethoven House